Westchester Attorneys Prepared To Get You Results

+Are you looking for NY legal separation?
 Sometimes divorce is not the right option for married couples.
 However, those same couples find it difficult, if not impossible, to continue to live under the safe roof.
 In those instances, a married couple can live separately and still maintain their married status.
 In New York, individuals in this type of situation can file for legal separation and create a separation agreement.

 A separation agreement is essentially a legal contract between spouses which settles the kinds of issues a divorce would cover, including: